ogu-lang/Ogu/OGU-0.1-en.md

     (max 10 4)

-Like is done in Lisp, whihc is useful in contexts where it could be ambiguous.
+Like it's done in Lisp, which is useful in contexts where it could be ambiguous otherwise.

 Let's consider the following cases: